Future Students Future Students

 - at Casuarina campus, keys may be obtained by phoning Security on 8946 7777 and collecting the keys from Orange 8.
 If you are returning a vehicle out of hours at Casuarina campus, please deposit keys in the security box at the FM entrance, Orange 8; or

 - at Alice Springs and Palmerston campuses, contact security - Palmerston 8946 7888

-To drive a Charles Darwin University vehicle, the driver must be registered with FAS by completing an Application to drive a university vehicle.
+To drive a Charles Darwin University vehicle, the driver must be registered with FM by completing an Application to drive a university vehicle.